 - Knowledge Base: How do you import a model from your CAD software?

-This is a collection of findings from various enquiries.
+As of September 2022 with some minor updates since.
+This is a collection of findings from various inquiries.
 Please use it on this limited basis.
-If you have questions, please Contact Us.
+If you have any questions or are aware that since our updates the software now has an export feature we are not yet aware of, then please Contact Us.

 The user exports their model with FBX.